Simultaneous Computation and Communication over MAC: Introduction

-These papers employ coding schemes that have features both of digital coding and analog uncoded transmission to a joint source-channel coding problem.
-Our present work differs from this in that we employ either analog or digital coding schemes at different transmitters based on what type of information the particular transmitter conveys, and that we perform~\gls{otac} based on analog values.
+These papers employ coding schemes that have features of both digital coding and analog uncoded transmission in a joint source-channel coding problem.
+Our present work differs from this in that we employ analog or digital coding schemes at different transmitters based on the type of information that the particular transmitter conveys, and that we perform~\gls{otac} based on analog values.
 Therefore, both the communication scenario and the methodology are fundamentally different, although we do draw on the basic idea of combining digital coding techniques and analog transmissions concurrently in the same communication system.